dell/karavi-resiliency/docs/GETTING_STARTED_GUIDE.md

 -->

 # Getting Started Guidelines
-This document steps through the deployment and configuration of the new project
+This document steps through the deployment and configuration of a new project.

-## Prerequisites

-## Building New Project
+## Building a New Project
 To build the source using the Makefile in the root directory, run:
 ```
 make [all]